ActianCorp/dbmv/README.md

             TERADATA               -> teradata

 About ODBC : Linux database drivers path and configuration must be added in file

             "../etc/driverTools.xml" (see in-file examples)

-           (On Window systems, ODBC drivers and Datasource must exist.
-No additional configuration is required).
+On Window systems, ODBC drivers and Datasource must exist.
+No additional configuration is required.

-   cretab : Switch to Create tables only creall : Switch to all objects TABLES, INDEXES, PRIMARY KEYS, REFERENTIAL CONSTRAINTS loaddl : Load ddl into destination database.
-If not specified, a file containing all objects
+cretab : Switch to Create tables only

+creall : Switch to all objects TABLES, INDEXES, PRIMARY KEYS, REFERENTIAL CONSTRAINTS

-      	   is created in the current directory.
-In this latest case, you can reload
+loaddl : Load ddl into destination database.
+If not specified, a file containing all objects is created in the current directory.
+In this latest case, you can reload.

 parfile: All parameters can be stored is a parfile.
 Parfiles examples can be find in the "wrk" directory.

-   translation : Schema-name translation for table, constraints, indexes (Ex: --translation=scname:public,vw_user,postgres,vw_user;iscname:public,vw_user,postgres,vw_user;rscname:public,vw_user,postgres,vw_user)
+translation : Schema-name translation for table, constraints, indexes (Example: --translation=scname:public,vw_user,postgres,vw_user;iscname:public,vw_user,postgres,vw_user;rscname:public,vw_user,postgres,vw_user)

    		   scname : Tables owned by "public" are moved to schema "vw_user"